 - If the UE is not configured with applyIndicatedTCI-StateDCI-1-0, the first indicated TCI-state is applied to PDSCH reception scheduled or activated by DCI format 1_0.

-- When the UE is configured with tciSelection-PresentInDCI jointly for both DCI formats 1_1 and 1_2 in the same DL BWP, and when the UE receives a DCI format 1_1/1_2 that schedules or activates PDSCH reception, the UE shall determine the indicated joint/DL TCI state(s) for the PDSCH reception according to the following:
+- When the UE is configured with tci-SelectionPresentInDCI jointly for both DCI formats 1_1 and 1_2 in the same DL BWP, and when the UE receives a DCI format 1_1/1_2 that schedules or activates PDSCH reception, the UE shall determine the indicated joint/DL TCI state(s) for the PDSCH reception according to the following:

 - If the DCI format 1_1/1_2 indicates codepoint "00" for the DCI field 'TCI selection', the UE shall apply the first one of two indicated joint/DL TCI states to all PDSCH DM-RS port(s) of corresponding PDSCH transmission occasion(s) scheduled or activated by the DCI format 1_1/1_2.